Applies to: England (see guidance for Wales, Scotland, and Northern Ireland)

-If there is more than one case of COVID-19 associated with your workplace, you should contact your local PHE health protection team to report the suspected outbreak.
-Find your local PHE health protection team. https://www.gov.uk/health-protection-team
+If there are more than 5 cases of COVID-19 associated with your workplace in 14 days, you should contact your local PHE health protection team to report the suspected outbreak.
+Find your local PHE health protection team.

 If the local PHE health protection team declares an outbreak, you will be asked to record details of symptomatic staff and assist with identifying contacts.
 You should therefore ensure all employment records are up to date.
 You will be provided with information about the outbreak management process, which will help you to implement control measures, assist with communications to staff, and reinforce prevention messages.

 Objective: To avoid unnecessary work travel and keep people safe when they do need to travel between locations.

 Walking or cycling where possible.
 Where not possible, you can use public transport or drive.
 You must wear a face covering when using public transport.

 Minimising the number of people outside of your household or support bubble travelling together in any one vehicle, using fixed travel partners, increasing ventilation when possible and avoiding sitting face-to-face.